eric-barch/dots/README.md

    insert mode.
 Some vim mode zsh extension I have installed?
 7. `.env` and probably other filetypes are not included in telescope file search.
+8. Formatter 'black' timeout (and other formatters).
+Make it async and give it more time or figure out why it's taking so long.

 ## Wishlist